apache/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/ssl-hooks.en.rst

 can execute code to create or select the certificate that should be used for the TLS handshake.
 This will override the default Traffic Server certificate selection.

-If you are running with openssl 1.0.2 or later, you can control whether the TLS handshake processing will continue after the certificate hook callback execute by calling :c:func:`TSVConnReenable()` or not.
+If you are running with OpenSSL 1.0.2 or later, you can control whether the TLS handshake processing will continue after the certificate hook callback execute by calling :c:func:`TSVConnReenable()` or not.
 The TLS handshake processing will not proceed until :c:func:`TSVConnReenable()` is called.